Skip to main content

 What changed on April 1

 Federal Register 2026-06284 (April 1, 2026) transferred ONC's AI, data, and CTO functions to HHS OCIO.
 ONC's standalone name was restored.
 ONC confirmed its programs and priorities are unchanged.
 The structural change: where governance authority sits is different.
 That change is already in effect.
+ONC programs — TEFCA, USCDI, and information blocking — remain intact per an ONC spokesperson confirmation following the April 3 effective date.
 Verified — Federal Register 2026-06284

 The scale of what TEFCA now manages